Skip to Main Content

 Typically large-scale maps, dating back to the 1500s, historical maps serve as primary research artifacts.

-Fire Insurance Maps cover the United States, Canada, and Mexico from 1800s to the present and About the Sanborn Maps at the Library of Congressdepicting the commercial, industrial, and residential sections of some twelve thousand cities and towns in the
+Fire Insurance Maps cover the United States, Canada, and Mexico from 1800s to the present and About the Sanborn Maps at the Library of Congress

 Open Municipal Government Data